 The literature which aims at explicitly analysing the impact of EBA by using the gravity approach is rather limited in quantity.
-It is comprised of the papers by Pishbahar and Huchet-Bourdon (2008), and Gradeva and Martinez-Zarzoso (2009).
+It is comprised of the papers by Pishbahar and Huchet-Bourdon (2008), Persson (2008) and Gradeva and Martinez-Zarzoso (2009).
 These studies share the use of aggregated data, i.e. total exports from LDCs to the EU, and the use of a dummy variable as proxy for the preferential policy (this dummy is 1 if the country benefits from EBA and 0 otherwise).
-From an econometric point of view, Pishbahar and Huchet-Bourdon (2008) use the OLS estimator, while Gradeva and Martinez-Zarzoso (2009) consider the Heckman (1978) procedure in order to control for selection bias due to many zero trade flows.
-These two works conclude that EBA is not effective in increasing LDC exports to the EU.
+From an econometric point of view, Pishbahar and Huchet-Bourdon (2008) use the OLS estimator, while Persson (2008) and Gradeva and Martinez-

+Zarzoso (2009) consider the Heckman (1978) procedure in order to control for selection bias due to zero trade flows.
+These three works show that EBA is not effective in increasing LDC exports to the EU.

 The aim of this paper is to provide further evidence in this field of research by attempting to improve the reliability of results obtained when evaluating the effectiveness of EBA within the analytical framework of the gravity approach.
-With this aim, the empirical setting considers three key issues regarding the use of disaggregated data of trade flows, the measurement of trade preferences and the econometric estimators to be employed.
+To this end, the empirical setting looks at three key issues regarding the use of disaggregated data of trade flows, the measurement of trade preferences and the econometric estimators to be employed.